Corticobasal Degeneration (CBD)

-Corticobasal Degeneration (CBD) is a progressive brain disease with no known cause or cure.
-It affects areas of the brain controlling limb movement, speech and other movement functions.
+Corticobasal Degeneration (CBD) is a progressive brain disease that affects areas of the brain controlling limb movement, speech and other movement functions.

 • Walking and balance difficulty